Thabiso0503/Africa-Data-Analytics-Internship/README.md

 # 📖 About

-This repository documents my learning journey throughout the **8-Week AnalystLab Africa Data Science Internship**.
+This repository documents my learning journey throughout the **8-Week AnalystLab Africa Data Analytics Internship**.

 The internship focuses on developing practical skills in: